flare-foundation/flare-ai-defai/README.md

 ## 🚀 Key Features

 - **Secure AI Execution**
-  Runs within a Trusted Execution Environment (TEE) with remote attestation support for enhanced security.
+  Runs within a Trusted Execution Environment (TEE) featuring remote attestation support for robust security.

 - **Built-in Chat UI**
-  Interact with your AI securely—the chat interface is served directly from the TEE.
+  Interact with your AI via a TEE-served chat interface.

-- **Flare Blockchain Integration**
+- **Flare Blockchain and Wallet Integration**
-  Enjoy native support for token operations on the Flare blockchain.
+  Perform token operations and generate wallets from within the TEE.

 - **Gemini 2.0 Support**
-  Leverage Google Gemini with structured query support for advanced AI capabilities.
+  Utilize Google Gemini’s structured query support for advanced AI functionalities.

 <img width="500" alt="Artemis" src="https://github.com/user-attachments/assets/921fbfe2-9d52-496c-9b48-9dfc32a86208" />

-## 🏗️ Build Instructions
+## 🏗️ Build & Run Instructions

-You can build and run Flare AI DeFAI using Docker (recommended) or set up the backend and frontend manually.
+You can deploy Flare AI DeFAI using Docker (recommended) or set up the backend and frontend manually.

-### Setup .env
+### Environment Setup

+1. **Prepare the Environment File:**
-1. Rename `.env.example` to `env` and set all the variables.
+   Rename `.env.example` to `.env` and update the variables accordingly.

-2. Make sure `SIMULATE_ATTESTATION=true` for local testing
+   > **Tip:** Set `SIMULATE_ATTESTATION=true` for local testing.

-### With Docker (Recommended)
+### Build using Docker (Recommended)

-The Docker build is optimized for local testing and mimics the TEE environment with minimal adjustments.
-It includes an Nginx server for routing and uses Supervisor to manage both backend and frontend services within a single container.
+The Docker setup mimics a TEE environment and includes an Nginx server for routing, while Supervisor manages both the backend and frontend services in a single container.

-1. **Build the Docker image:**
+1. **Build the Docker Image:**

    ```bash
    docker build -t flare-ai-defai .
    ```

-2. **Run the Docker container:**
+2. **Run the Docker Container:**

    ```bash
    docker run -p 80:80 -it --env-file .env flare-ai-defai
    ```

-3. **Open frontend in browser**
+3. **Access the Frontend:**

-   To open the frontend, navigate to [http://localhost:80](http://localhost:80)
+   Open your browser and navigate to [http://localhost:80](http://localhost:80) to interact with the Chat UI.

-### Manual Setup
+### Build manually

-Flare AI DeFAI consists of a Python-based backend and a JavaScript frontend.
+Flare AI DeFAI is composed of a Python-based backend and a JavaScript frontend.
+Follow these steps for manual setup:

 #### Backend Setup

 1. **Install Dependencies:**
-   Backend dependencies are managed using [uv](https://docs.astral.sh/uv/getting-started/installation/):
+   Use [uv](https://docs.astral.sh/uv/getting-started/installation/) to install backend dependencies:

    ```bash
    uv sync --all-extras
    ```

 2. **Start the Backend:**
-   By default, the backend is served on `0.0.0.0:8080`.
+   The backend runs by default on `0.0.0.0:8080`:

    ```bash
    uv run start-backend